 For more details about local delivery and delivery to the non-contiguous U.S (Alaska, Hawaii, and Puerto Rico), as well as international shipping, see the Christmas Ordering Deadlines For U.S. Shipments page.

-Give an Amazon.com Gift Card and you can have emailed to the recipient (arrives immediately) or you can print out the gift card at home and give it to the intended that way.
+Order an Amazon.com Gift Card at any time and you can have it emailed directly to the recipient and schedule it to arrive immediately or at a time of your choosing.
+Or, you can print out the gift card at home and give it to the intended that way.
 There’s also the option to post the gift to someone’s Facebook page, as well as to send an animated holiday gift card.

 Many other sites allow you to purchase gift cards and send them/print them up, like Starbucks.